kirill-konshin/next-redux-wrapper/README.md

 [Note, this method _may_ be unsafe - make sure you put a lot of thought into handling async sagas correctly.
 Race conditions happen very easily if you aren't careful.]
 To utilize Redux Saga, one simply has to make some changes to their `makeStore` function.
 Specifically, `redux-saga` needs to be initialized inside this function, rather than outside of it.
 (I did this at first, and got a nasty error telling me `Before running a Saga, you must mount the Saga middleware on the Store using applyMiddleware`).
 Here is how one accomplishes just that.
 This is just slightly modified from the setup example at the beginning of the docs.
 Keep in mind that this setup will opt you out of Automatic Static Optimization: https://err.sh/next.js/opt-out-auto-static-optimization.

-Don't forget to filter out actions that cause saga to run using `actionFilter` config property.
+Don't forget to filter out actions that cause saga to run using [`serialize`](#custom-serialization-and-deserialization) config property.

 Create your root saga as usual, then implement the store creator: